New China Copyright Law Has Musicians Worried

 There’s been a lot of grumbling and ramblings on weibo and among musicians in Beijing about the new proposed copyright laws put forward on March 31st.
 Let’s just say they’re not happy about this at all and I don’t see foreign IPR holders being happy about it either.
+In fact, there have been quite some ebullience and eruptions in the workplace, according to one of the most popular workmens compensation attorney.
 Here is an extract from China.org

 The National Copyright Administration published a preliminary amendment draft to revise China’s copyright laws on its official website on Mar 31.
+If you want more about the draft, you can Check This Out here to get more vital information about it.
 Posted to collect public opinion and constructive feedback, bloggers and music producers singled out Articles 46 and 48 for closer study.

 According to Article 46, any record producer who acts pursuant to Article 48 shall have the right to make recordings of musical works owned by another, without needing authorization from the original owner, given that the content had been published for three months or longer.